-The College is an exempt charity for the purposes of the Charities Act 1993 and is not liable to corporation tax.
+The College is an exempt charity for the purposes of the Charities Act 1993 and is not liable to corporation tax - note 2, page 46.

 Equal opportunities and employment of disabled persons

 Cirencester College is committed to ensuring equality of opportunity for all who learn and work here.
 We respect and celebrate all differences including ability and those with protected characteristics.